-Avoid if allergic to members of the Apiaceae family (flowering plants).
-May cause liver poisoning (hepatotoxicity) in high doses.
+Avoid if allergic to members of the Apiaceae family.
+Khella may cause liver poisoning (hepatotoxicity) in high doses.
 Use cautiously with liver problems or asthma.
 Avoid prolonged exposure to sunlight or ultraviolet radiation.
 Avoid if pregnant.

 Topical licorice extract gel has been shown to be effective in the treatment of atopic dermatitis in preliminary human study.
 Further research is needed to confirm these results.

-Avoid licorice if you have a known allergy to licorice, any component of licorice, or any member of the Fabaceae (Leguminosae) plant family.
-Avoid licorice with history of congestive heart failure, coronary heart disease, kidney disease, liver disease, fluid retention, high blood pressure, hormonal abnormalities, and/or if taking diuretics.
-Licorice can cause abnormally low testosterone levels in men or high prolactin or estrogen levels in women.
+Avoid with a known allergy to licorice, any component of licorice, or any member of the Fabaceae (Leguminosae) plant family.
+Avoid with congestive heart failure, coronary heart disease, kidney or liver disease, fluid retention, high blood pressure, hormonal abnormalities or if taking diuretics.
+Licorice may cause abnormally low testosterone levels in men or high prolactin or estrogen levels in women.
 This may make it difficult to become pregnant and may cause menstrual abnormalities.

 Historically, marshmallow is generally regarded as being safe in healthy individuals.
 However, since studies have not evaluated the safety of marshmallow, proper doses and duration in humans are not known.
 Allergic reactions may occur.
 There is not enough scientific evidence to support the safe use of marshmallow during pregnancy or breastfeeding.

 Massage: Massage may be of benefit in pediatric atopic dermatitis.
 More studies are needed for a conclusion to be made.